tumble1999/savaslabs.github.io/_posts/2016-06-22-user-testing.md

 Once the goals and users are compiled and agreed upon, we can start digging into the usability testing.

-### Google analytics
+### Google Analytics

-Reviewing Google analytics is a great first step towards focusing user testing on the aspects of the site that are causing the most issues.
-If a client doesn't already have Google analytics installed, we can help set this up.
+Reviewing Google Analytics is a great first step towards focusing user testing on the aspects of the site that are causing the most issues.
+If a client doesn't already have Google Analytics installed, we can help set this up.

 Viewing the analytics interface for the first time can be a bit overwhelming, so I'll review some terminology and some of the points on which I like to focus for the purposes of usability testing.